 Tips: I always try to leave enough time so that after I make my cookie dough, I can refrigerate it for an hour or so before I bake the cookies.
 This helps the cookies stay more round and fluffy and they won't spread out as much as a room temperature dough will.

-I also take the cookies out about 30 seconds before you’re supposed to (so about 9 minutes and 30 seconds).
-Sometimes they don’t look completely done, but just let them sit on the pan for a couple minutes and they’ll finish cooking a bit and firm up.
+I also take the cookies out about a minute before you're supposed to (so about 9 minutes).
+Sometimes they don't look completely done, but just let them sit on the pan for a couple minutes and they'll finish cooking a bit and firm up.
 They are so ooey gooey this way!

 This recipe makes a lot of cookies!
 I never pay attention to how many, but I’m going to guess about 7 dozen or so.
 So, yes, there’s a lot of butter, but there’s also a lot of cookies!
 Eat them all or freeze the cookie dough for later!
 Or take them to the beach and watch them get devoured…